 BRIC NS is a Nova Scotia-based research network that aims to improve health and quality of life for people with–or at risk of developing–complex healthcare needs.
 People with complex health care needs face many challenges.
 Some of their needs can be met within the health care system, but they may also need support from outside the system, in such areas as education and social services.

-BRIC NS and its partner networks across Canada are working together to find better ways of delivering primary health care services and of integrating health care services more seamlessly–with each other and with services and resources beyond the healthcare system.
+BRIC NS and its partner networks across Canada are working together to find better ways of delivering primary health care services and integrating research findings into practice more seamlessly–with each other and with services and resources beyond the healthcare system.

-Currently, patients in Nova Scotia who make up the top 5 per cent of users of the provincial health care system, or “high needs” patients, use as much as 65 per cent of total hospital and physician resources.
+Currently, Nova Scotia patients make up the top 5 percent of users of the provincial health care system, or “high needs” patients, use as much as 65 percent of total hospital and physician resources.
 More proactive, preventive and streamlined comprehensive care for these patients is feasible due to their relatively small numbers and will render enormous savings over time–not only in terms of health care dollars but in terms of the length and quality of people’s lives.’